 Read our Climate Displacement Report

-However, we have all that we need to help and save these millions of people.
-But first, we need to make serious changes to our immigration system.
+Nevertheless, mechanisms exist that will ameliorate these issues and ultimately, provide assistance and protection for populations in climate-vulnerable regions.
+We need to reimagine and make substantial changes to our immigration system to protect these populations vulnerable to climate displacement.
 Read LIRS’s recommendations for the Biden administration, Congress, and all our leaders in our Climate Displacement Report below.

 “Through nature, God teaches, communicates, and provides for the needs of humans.
 We are called by scripture and morality to partner with God in preserving, healing, and sustaining what God has granted us: our world, its people, and the beauty of creation…”

 Christians are called to care for God’s creation, including the planet, its people, and all its fantastic creatures and natural wonders.
 Read more in our faith response below.

 We’re proud to join fourteen organizations calling on the Biden administration to meet its commitment to resettle displaced people vulnerable to the impacts of climate change.